General Education Requirements

 Majors must satisfy the university and college general education requirements.
 Foreign language proficiency is not required, although students are encouraged to take foreign language courses.

 All required courses for the major must be completed with a grade of C- or better.
 Courses counting toward the major requirements may not be taken on a satisfactory/unsatisfactory basis.
+All sociology majors must take the major field exam as a graduation requirement.
+This exam is usually taken in conjunction with the capstone course (SOC 4200).

 The minimum number of Sociology hours required for the B.S. degree is 33.